hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/4-threads-messages-permissions.md

 ### Column level select

-After filtering out the rows that a user is supposed to acccess, we need to filter out which fields they are allowed to read.
+After filtering out the rows that a user is supposed to access, we need to filter out which fields they are allowed to read.
 Since there is no sensitive data that needs to be restricted to only a certain type of user, we give permission to select for ALL columns.

 We are done with read access.
 Let's move on to write access which lets a user to either create, update or delete a channel.